Post-Secondary Enrollment Option Program

 Since Ohio University is on the semester system, the university academic calendar may not correspond directly with the calendar of your local school district.
 As a result, starting and ending dates may not be the same as those of your school district.

 The responsibility of monitoring your attendance will rest primarily with your school district.
 The university does not assume the school district's responsibility under the Ohio Revised Code 3313.205 or 3321.13.
 In general, you will be treated like all other university students with regard to attendance.
 You must realize that university students are treated as adults with regard to such responsibilities and you will also be assumed to be capable of handling such responsibility.

-Questions regarding this program should be directed to Kevin Chenoweth in the Office of Student Services at Ohio University Eastern Campus at 740-699-2335.
+Questions regarding this program should be directed to the Student Services Office at Ohio University Eastern Campus at 740-699-2536.